Parent and Family Networks

 Some groups are structured with the primary goal of helping their members understand epilepsy better.
 Others offer an opportunity to discuss key issues.
 A third group may emphasize fellowship and giving people a chance to enjoy themselves in a setting where seizures are recognized, understood -- and accepted.

 This website brings outreach and support to the Internet.
-Teens who want to make new friends and contact others living with seizures can check out our Teen Chat Group.
+You can connect with others living with seizures in our Community Forums.

 The majority of Epilepsy Foundations, recognizing that children living with seizures often feel isolated and different from their peers, offer summer camping experiences as well as year round support groups.